-During the session, Katya introduced and discussed how the film was made, offering our students valuable insights into the creative process behind documentary storytelling.
+During the session Katya discussed how the film was made, giving students valuable insights into the creative process behind documentary storytelling.
 The screening prompted thoughtful discussion and reflection, as students explored themes of activism, family, and what it means to carry forward the struggles and achievements of previous generations.

 As Katya explained, the film’s conclusion holds an important reminder: while the struggle for justice and progress may demand “mind, body and soul for the benefit of the people,” it is also vital to remember that you too are the people — and preserving your own wellbeing is essential to achieving lasting change.

-The screening and talk were both historically informative and emotionally powerful, providing students with a rare opportunity to hear directly from an Alleyn’s alumna who is helping shape conversations about history, activism and storytelling today.
+The screening and talk were historically informative and emotionally powerful, and gave students a rare opportunity to hear directly from an Alleyn’s alumna who is helping shape conversations about history, activism and storytelling today.

 Following the session, Katya also took time to have lunch with Film Studies students keen to find out more about her career journey and passions.